-All reviews published on Wizcase are written by experts that examine the products according to our strict reviewing standards, in order to ensure that each review is based on the reviewer's independent, honest, and professional examination of the product/service.
-Such standards require the reviewer to consider the technical qualities and characteristics of the product alongside its commercial value for users.
+The reviews published on Wizcase are written by experts that examine the products according to our strict reviewing standards.
+Such standards ensure that each review is based on the independent, professional and honest examination of the reviewer, and takes into account the technical capabilities and qualities of the product together with its commercial value for users.
 The rankings we publish may take into consideration the affiliate commissions we earn for purchases through links on our website.

 With so many new players and technologies in the antivirus industry, I was skeptical about McAfee.
 It’s been around for so long that I wasn’t sure if it was still any good.
 As a result, my team and I ran multiple tests to find out whether McAfee could live up to the competition and detect the latest cyberthreats.

 I’m impressed to say that McAfee is a powerful antivirus that blocks 100% of real-time malware attacks.
 The app is easy to use, and I especially liked the True Key password manager and parental controls.
 While I was disappointed that McAfee doesn’t have as many extra features as Norton 360 or TotalAV, it does offer very affordable prices in the first year.

 I’m impressed to say that McAfee detected and blocked 100% of real-time viruses, trojans, and malware attacks in tests.
 This is what I’d expect from any premium antivirus software, and it ranks McAfee up there with the best services on the market.

 However, McAfee still struggles to overtake industry leader Norton.
 It simply doesn’t offer as many extra features, like encrypted cloud storage or a VPN (both of which are included in every Norton package).
 Despite this, I’m still very pleased with McAfee’s strong performance.
 The provider has proven itself to be a highly reliable antivirus and its industry reputation is well-deserved.

 Virus Scan — 3 Scans Available With 100% Detection Rate